 In theory, AI should allow IT professionals to become better at their jobs.
-By automating menial tasks, they’ll have more time to spend on high-level, value-add, project heavy tasks; allowing developers and engineers to improve their skills, and more resources to be spent on business critical projects.
-It will also free up money for companies to maximise the resource of highly skilled IT professionals, improving their offering as a result.
+By automating menial tasks, they’ll have more time to spend on high-level, value-add, project-heavy tasks; allowing developers and engineers to improve their skills, and more resources to be spent on business-critical projects.
+It will also free up money for companies to maximize the resource of highly skilled IT professionals, improving their offering as a result.

 2. An increase in specialist skills

 According to a report by the World Economic Forum, it’s predicted that the biggest emerging jobs by 2022 are expected to be Data Analysts, Data Scientists, and AI and Machine Learning Specialists.
 As AI enables digital transformation, it allows the role of software developers and IT professionals to become increasingly more sophisticated, and the demand for these professionals will only increase.

 We’ve already spoken about the skills shortage surrounding big data professionals, and the demand for candidates with these skills will only increase as we enter a more AI dominated IT space, with the following skills becoming exceptionally attractive to potential employers: